laurnden/javascript-module-1/week-2/Homework/E-conditionals/README.md

 // variable assigned to boolean value if (isHappy) {
-  // do something
+  console.log("I am feeling happy");// do something
 }

 // equality operator returns a boolean value if (1 + 1 === 2) {
-  // do something
+  return true;// do something
 }

 // comparison operator returns a boolean value if (10 > 5) {
-  // do something
+  return true;// do something
 }

 // function call returns boolean value if (greaterThan10(5)) {
-  // do something
+  return false;// do something
 }
 ```